donateko/scopos-webmail/README.md

 # Mailbux Mail Client
+⚠️ **Note**
-⚠️ This is only the email client!
-You will also need the mail server, which we provide at the lowest rate in the world for unlimited accounts.
-Find out here [Mailwish - Unlimited business email hosting](https://mailwish.com)
+ This is only the email client!
+You will also need the mail server, which we provide at the lowest rate in the world for unlimited accounts
+ *(starting at only $3.95 with unlimited email accounts).*

+👉 Find out more here: [MailWish – Unlimited Business Email Hosting](https://mailwish.com)

 ---